lukaszsliwinski/vocabulary-quiz/README.md

 Features:

 - app get list of categories from database and render categories on main page
-- after selecting a category, app get random 10 word or phrases from chosen category
+- after selecting a category, app get random 10 words or phrases from chosen category
 - for each word, the user provides a translation and checks its correctness
 - after the last answer, the result is given